abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 ## A Real Breach: GitHub MCP Server

-This isn't theoretical. **May 2025** — Invariant Labs disclosed a working attack against the *official* GitHub MCP server.
+This isn't theoretical. **May 2025**: Invariant Labs disclosed a working attack against the *official* GitHub MCP server.
 14,000 stars on GitHub at the time.

 The attack chain:

 1. An attacker files a malicious **public** issue.
 The instructions are hidden in plain markdown.
 2. A developer asks their AI assistant something innocent: *"check the open issues."*
 3. The agent reads the issue and gets **prompt-injected**.
-4. The agent calls a legitimate tool — `list_issues`, then private repo reads — and exfiltrates data back into a public issue.
+4. The agent calls a legitimate tool (`list_issues`, then private repo reads) and exfiltrates data back into a public issue.

 No malware.
 No stolen credentials.
 Just natural language instructions hidden in plain sight.